hiuchida/exam/en/internationalization.md

 ### 6.2 Add / Remove Holiday Settings

-To add / remove holiday locale settings, refer to 3.1.
-Add / Remove Locale and do the same procedure.
+To add / remove holiday locale settings, refer to <a href="#add-delete-locale">3.1 Add / Remove Locale</a> and do the same procedure.

 ### 6.3 Import / Export Holiday Settings

-To import / export holiday setting, refer to 3.2.
-Import / Export locale and do the same procedure.
+To import / export holiday setting, refer to <a href="#import-export-locale">3.2 Import / Export Locale</a> and do the same procedure.

 [Menu Settings]: menu-settings.md